cstjean/ScikitLearn.jl/docs/python.md

   conventions: `sklearn.cross_validation` becomes `ScikitLearn.CrossValidation`
   and `sklearn.pipelines.Pipeline` becomes `ScikitLearn.Pipelines.Pipeline`

-When training a scikit-learn model, you can access its attributes with `[]`.
-For
+When training a scikit-learn model, its class members are accessed with `[]`.
+For example:
-example:

 ```
 @sk_import linear_model: Lasso